Teradata/stacki-wiki/Backend-Installation.md

 The DHCP response will also be a PXE response that will tell the server to install/re-install itself.
 Does this sound scary?
 Good, it is.
-It is also a great method to quickly add new backends provided you are on an isolated private network.
+It is also a great method to quickly add new backend nodes, provided you are on an isolated private network.
 It's not a good method if you don't control the private network.

 Check with your networking group.
-If they say "no" ("Hell no!", "WTH are you thinking?", and "not in your lifetime" are all versions of "no.) or promiscuous DHCP on a subnet causes you nightmares, use the [SpreadSheet](#spreadsheet) procedure instead.
+If they say "no" ("Hell no!", "Seriously?", and "Not in your lifetime" are all versions of "no.") or promiscuous DHCP on a subnet causes you nightmares, use the [SpreadSheet](#spreadsheet) procedure instead.

 If you're testing (Virtual Box/VMWare) and control the network environment, Discovery works great.

 To start discovery mode, log into the frontend as root and run the following: